 - Radisson Blu Resort & Spa: With balcony views of the sea and neighbouring islands, this hotel has a few features not offered by the other options.
 It’s a luxury resort with pools, restaurants, and bars.
 You’ll get to stay in comfort near the beach and within travelling distance of Old Town and the malls of Znjan.

 - Hotel Ora: Located on the western edge of Znjan and the main road going to Old Town, this hotel makes it a little easier to get to the historic centre.
 It’s also short walk down to the beach or to a couple of the nearby shopping malls.

 - Hotel Fanat: This hotel is the furthest from Old Town and one of the most affordable options for staying in Split.
 The accommodations are comfortable and some of the rooms provide views of the sea.
 It’s also right by the beach, allowing you to see how busy the waters are before venturing down to stake a claim on some sand.

-✔ Best area to stay for nature lovers and culinary aficionados
+✔ Top area to stay in Split for nature lovers and culinary aficionados

 The Marjan district encompasses several smaller neighbourhoods including Meje and Veli Varos.
 It’s the region directly to the west of Old Town and includes a diverse mix of residential areas, parks, and shopping areas.

 When you first walk from Old Town to Marjan, you’ll notice that it’s also got a lot of history.
 Many of the streets are paved with stone and lined with 16th-century residential buildings and churches.
 It’s a quaint area with outdoor cafes and more of a local vibe.